 Experts recommend that you fertilize established cool-season turfgrasses in fall with the following recipe:

 The winterizing fertilizer should have a slow-release form of nitrogen for the best results.
 Scotts fall weed and feed meets this recommended mix.

 What’s in a Lawn Winterizer?

-The other important ingredients that a lawn craves in the dead of winter are nitrogen and phosphorous.
+The other important ingredients that a cool-season lawn utilizes in the dead of winter are nitrogen and phosphorous.